• App

 Disneyland California’s iconic castle | Photo by Jordan on Unsplash

-If you’d like to know more about their differences in depth, check out our guide comparing Disneyland Park and Disneyland California Adventure Park
+Want to know more about their differences?Check out our guide on Disneyland Park vs. Disneyland California Adventure Park

 That said, you’ll need to purchase two separate tickets.
-BUT we recommend purchasing a Park Hopper ticket to experience the best of both worlds by having access to both parks!
+But, we recommend purchasing a Disneyland Park Hopper ticket to experience all kinds of Disneyland California rides by having access to both parks!

 Where to stay near Disneyland Anaheim